-Fingerprinting: the process of uniquely identifying (with a sufficiently high probability) a device or a person.
+3.6 Fingerprinting: the process of uniquely identifying (with a sufficiently high probability) a device or a person.

+3.7 Identifier: The name, address, label, or distinguishing index, of a structure, service, medium or entity included in the specification.

-Passive Attacker.
-An adversary who observes frames but does not emit frames as part of the attack.
-A passive attacker is assumed to have full visibility to all network frames, as well as the ability to store copies of network frames for long-term analysis.
+3.8 Passive adversary An adversary who observes frames but does not emit frames as part of the attack.

-Pattern: a combination of elements that form an identifiable repeating sequence.
+3.9 Pattern: a combination of elements that form an identifiable repeating sequence.

+3.10 Persistent identifier: An identifier that is reused at some point after the time where it was first used by reference to the same structure, service, medium or entity.

-Personally Identifiable Information (PII): Any data that identifies an individual or from which identity or contact information of an individual can be derived NOTE —Includes otherwise non-personal information when associated or combined with personal information.
-PII may not directly include personal information, but allow to identify an individual based on correlations or patterns recognition or analysis.
+3.11 Personally Identifiable Information (PII): Any data that directly or indirectly identifies an individual or from which identity or contact information of an individual can be derived, including data which allows the identification of an individual based on correlations or patterns recognition or analysis.

-Personal Correlated Information (PCI).
-Data gathered about a person by observing devices associated with that person.[Personal Device]
+3.12 Personal Correlated Information (PCI): Data gathered about a person by observing devices associated with that person.

-Personal device: a device used by a single individual or a small group of individuals, such that identification of the device also allows identification of its user or group of users.
-Personal devices can be terminal equipment devices, but can also provide infrastructure services to one or a small group ofmultiple terminal equipment devices.
+3.13 Personal device: a device used by a single individual or a small group of individuals, such that identification of the device also allows identification of its user or group of users.

-Respondent.
-The network device to which a target is intending to communicate.
-In other words, the Target and Respondent MAC addresses comprise the Source MAC address and Destination MAC address on the frame (in either order).
-The term is used without regard to whether the network device actually responds to the target or not.
+3.14 Respondent: The network device to which a target is intending to communicate.

-Shared service device: a device used by a group of individuals large enough that identification of the device does not easily allow identification of its user or group of user.
+3.15 Shared service device: a device used by a group of individuals large enough that identification of the device does not easily allow identification of its user or group of user.

-Strong PII: any IEEE 802 element or collection of IEEE 802 elements that can be combined to directly identify an individual with high probability.

-Target.
-The person (or frames from a machine associated with a person) containing PII which an adversary wishes to obtain.
+3.16 Target: The person (or frames from a machine associated with a person) from which the adversary wishes to obtain PII.

+3.17 Temporary identifier: An identifier which is temporary in nature, in that it is exposed, transmitted or existing during a time period shorter than that over which the service is provided.

-Threat.
-A potential for violation of privacy, the unauthorized disclosure of PII.
+3.18 Threat: A potential for violation of privacy, the unauthorized disclosure of PII.

-Threat Action.
-The unauthorized disclosure of PII.
+3.19 Threat Action: The unauthorized disclosure of PII.

-Threat Agent.
-An entity that performs a threat action.
+3.20 Threat Agent: An entity that performs a threat action.

-Universal Address.
-A globally unique MAC address (see Clause 8.2 of [IEEE802]).
+3.21 Universal Address: A globally unique MAC address (see Clause 8.2 of [IEEE802]).

-Weak PII: any element or collection of IEEE802 elements which combination cannot be used to directly identify an individual with a high degree of probability.

 6. Overview and Scope